laminlabs/nbproject/docs/tutorials/index.md

 - {doc}`dependency-tracking`.
 - {doc}`publishing`.

-## Manage a collection of notebooks
+Manage a collection of notebooks with the CLI.

 - {doc}`cli`.